Thameside 1: Aldermaston to Reading

 In the event of cold weather, paddlers considered by the race organisers to be too lightly dressed will not be permitted to take part.
 The safety marshalʼs decision in this matter will be final.

-- All paddlers under the age of 16 years on 1st January in the year of the race must wear a buoyancy aid or life jacket
+- All junior paddlers must wear a buoyancy aid or life jacket

 - Division 7-9 paddlers must wear buoyancy aids, regardless of the class entered